HsuanLingLin/Personal-Website/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am Hsuan-Ling Lin, I am currently an SDE intern at Amazon.
-I am responsible for designing and implementing a Risk Aggregator API using Java for preventing fraud in fraud mitigation toolkit.
+I am responsible for designing and implementing a Risk Aggregator API using Java for preventing fraud by leveraging AWS eco-system.
-Also, I created a plugin by AWS Lambda and API Gateway for invoking an internal back-end service and aggregated the results for upstream client.
 I am pursuing a Master’s degree in Computer Science at Rice University.
 I am proficient in Python and Java and have experience in designing web applications using Java Spring and Django.
-I was a backend developer at JKOPay, which is the most widely used mobile payment system in Taiwan.
-I was in charge of developing RESTful APIs and backend services.
-In particular, I managed a project in building an e-ticking system using Spring Boot and MySQL.
 My current GPA is 4.0.
 My relevant coursework includes Database System Implementation and Web development and Design since I want to solidify my knowledge in databases, and I am curious about how frontend works.
 My career interest is to design services to help people’s lives easier and satisfy their needs.